Skyscanner/turbolift/README.md

 turbolift foreach gh pr close --delete-branch YOUR_USERNAME:CAMPAIGN_NAME
 ```

-## Status: pre-alpha
+## Status: Preview

-This codebase does not yet have an implementation for all the features described above.
+This tool is fully functional, but we have improvements that we'd like to make, and would appreciate feedback.

 ## Contributing